sunshineo/docker-mongodb/README.md

 ```
 ##The username is 'admin'.
 I will make it a env var in future if I have time.

-##Setting the password cost about 15 seconds.
+##Setting the password add about 15 seconds to start time.
 Read https://github.com/sunshineo/docker-mongodb/blob/master/new-entrypoint.sh and you will understand.

 ##That is all.
 Nothing fancy.